-- Exhausted

-- More aware about what I can do

-- Ignorant

-- Overwhelmed learned a lot but still thinking what is too much

-- Initially stupid.
-Then frustrated.
-Later smug... or a failure depending on the outcome.
-After paranoid.
+Initially - stupid.
+Then - frustrated.
+Later - smug... or a failure depending on the outcome.
+After - paranoid.

-- Frustrated
+Frustrated

-- nostalgic passwords reflect different parts of my life

-- bit paranoid so many different tools and no real sense of security

-- Like it's a burden.
+Like it's a burden.

-- knowledge is power. more informed
+knowledge is power, more informed

-- Overwhelmed, nervous, fatigued
+Overwhelmed, nervous, fatigued

-- Usually intimidated: I usually put off looking into it because I'm scared that I will discover I've been pwned or something really bad, but now with the guide i am more equipped to look at it deeper as putting it off only makes it worse
+Usually intimidated: I usually put off looking into it because I'm scared that I will discover I've been pwned or something really bad, but now with the guide i am more equipped to look at it deeper as putting it off only makes it worse